Check in: Unit 1 - Setup

 This unit shows you how to set up your development environment and deploy to Netlify.
 Skip ahead to Unit 2 if you are already comfortable with your environment and workflow.

 Want to complete this tutorial in an online code editor instead?
-Follow the instructions below for getting started on Google IDX.
+Follow the instructions below for getting started on StackBlitz.

-Using Google IDX: Follow these instructions, then go directly to Unit 2!
+Using StackBlitz: Follow these instructions, then go directly to Unit 2!

 -

-Follow the external link to open the “Empty Project” template in a new workspace on IDX.
+Follow the external link to open the “Empty Project” template on StackBlitz.

 -